-It has been four years since that morning on 25 April 2015, when a 7.8 magnitude earthquake hit Nepal and northern India.
+It has been five years since that morning on 25 April 2015, when a 7.8 magnitude earthquake hit Nepal and northern India.
 The earthquake was the worst disaster recorded in Nepal since the 1934 earthquake.

 According to the UNDP, an estimated 9,000 people lost their lives while another 23,000 were injured.
 Damages and losses came to a total of almost US$7 billion.